3liz/lizmap-documentation/source/admin/lizmap-configuration.rst

 * **an id**: a word without spaces, accents or special characters
 * **a label**: the name that will be displayed for this repository, accents and spaces allowed
 * **a local folder path**: the full path on the server to the folder that contains the QGIS projects and data
 * **Allow repository themes**: This option enables the possibility for the publisher to set a theme for the repository and themes for each map.
-See :ref:`lizmap-simples-themes`.
+See :ref:`creating-simple-themes`.

 .. _define-group-rights: